rdegges/rdegges-blog/articles/2010/python-challenge-thoughts.md

 Which returns a value, and therefore is acceptable to use in a ternary operation like the one above.

-That’s all for today, but tomorrow I’ll work on impelementing functional file reading and parsing, and I’ll make another post detailing my findings.
+That's all for today, but tomorrow I'll work on impelementing functional file reading and parsing, and I'll make another post detailing my findings.

 Best luck to all challengers!